-Interestingly, it is speculated that Czar Nicholas II of Russia provided some funds for the church's construction (it was the first Orthodox church built in Cleveland).
-Tragically, the Czar and his family were murdered in the Bolshevik Revolution in 1917.
+There is speculation that Czar Nicholas II of Russia provided some funds for the church's construction (it was the first Orthodox church built in Cleveland).
+The Czar and his family were murdered in the Bolshevik Revolution in 1917.
 The church is also famous for its appearance in the 1978 film The Deer Hunter starring Robert DeNiro, Christopher Walken, and Meryl Streep; those scenes were filmed in 1977.